 Spring gardening across the United States varies from region to region.
 However, gardening in the Southwest has numerous perks—colorful plants and tremendous foliage.

 Use these tips to ensure that you properly prepare for the hot and dry desert weather that’s looming on the horizon, and that your garden is in tip-top shape this season.

-- Utilize either a hose or an irrigation system, and water various times throughout the week.
-The secret to a flourishing garden is water frequently and deeply during the first year after planting.
+Utilize either a hose or an irrigation system, and water various times throughout the week.
+The secret to a flourishing garden is to water frequently and deeply during the first year after planting.